Sharee Chapman

 After a rather harrowing introduction, the two animals become the best of friends.
 Good thing, given their human guardians—10-year-old Todd Michael, who's obsessed with Googling; 8-year-old Sally, animal lover; warmhearted Nanny; and dog walker, Mitzi the Lovable Ditzi—need all the help they can get.

-The Daphne and Priscilla series hearkens back to Harold and Chester of Bunnicula fame—without the vampire bunny, but with plenty of hapless humans making wacky mistakes that Daphne and Priscilla must unravel while providing a fair amount of bedlam on their own.
+The Daphne and Priscilla series hearkens back to Harold and Chester of Bunnicula fame—without the vampire bunny, but with plenty of hapless humans making wacky mistakes Daphne and Priscilla must unravel while providing a fair amount of bedlam on their own.

 Favorite Fiction